 Actions our charity takes to meet standards: Evidence of our actions: Board and Audit Committee evaluations take place annually - internal review utilising the questionnaires from the Code of Practice for the Governance of State Bodies each year for two years, and an external evaluation every three years.
 Findings and recommendations implementation from evaluation process is tracked and reviewed at board meetings.
-Board and Audit Committee evaluation documentation.
+Proposal for external evaluation will be tabled early 2022.
 The HEAnet Board Charter reflects best practice - available for reference and reviewed annually by the board.
 HEAnet Board Charter Directors complete annual Director Confirmation form Director Confirmation forms - annual returns.
 The terms of reference of each board committee is reviewed annually.
 Committee Terms of Reference - annual review.